okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 #### Preview Orgs

 1. We enforce new rate limits for new preview orgs.
-For these new orgs, the API calls exceeding the new rate-limits return an HTTP 429 error.
+For these new orgs, the API calls exceeding the new rate limits return an HTTP 429 error.

 2. In mid-May, we'll enforce these new rate limits for all preview orgs.
-Instead of alerts in your System Log, the API calls exceeding the new rate-limits return an HTTP 429 error.
+Instead of alerts in your System Log, the API calls exceeding the new rate limits return an HTTP 429 error.

 #### Production Orgs